skypjack/entt/docs/md/entity.md

 registry.replace<position>(entity, 0., 0.);
 ```

-When it's unknown whether an entity already owns an instance of a component,
+When it is unknown whether an entity already owns an instance of a component,
 `emplace_or_replace` is the function to use instead:

 ```cpp